FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 * Production systems, no matter how good the testing environment, have a way of being different, if for no other reason than that they are under load.
 You might encounter an unexpected error during the production rollout.
 * If something goes sideways, many users will be impacted, since they were all being migrated.
 * You'll write a bunch of code which you'll test intensely, use once and then throw away.
-* You need to ensure the new system understand how the passwords were hashed in the old system.
+* You need to ensure the new auth system "understands" how passwords were hashed in the old system.
 Or force everyone to reset their password, which is a subpar user experience, to put it mildly.

 Segment by segment migration, the second alternative, can be thought of as a series of "little bang" migrations.
 You split up your user data in a natural way, then you migrate each segment of users.